microsoft/vscode-docs/CONTRIBUTING.md

 [Visual Studio Code](https://code.visualstudio.com) is a great editor for Markdown!

-In fact, VS Code itself is developed using VS Code and the core documentation is authored using VS Code.
+In fact, VS Code and its core documentation are written using VS Code.

 ## How to use Markdown to format your topic